nikohass/azul/README.md

 # Azul - Rust Implementation

 Welcome to the Azul repository, a Rust-based implementation of the popular board game Azul.
-This project also integrates a Monte Carlo Tree Search (MCTS) algorithm to simulate intelligent AI behavior for playing the game.
+This university project integrates a Monte Carlo Tree Search (MCTS) algorithm to simulate intelligent AI behavior for playing the game.
 The implementation is structured into several components, including a backend server for the UI, a test client, a test server for client battles, and a playground for miscellaneous testing.

 ## Features